marjanana/sharing_world/_pages/methodology.md

 By uniquely blending music, lyrics, activities and stories, Lyrics 4 Literacy Song Picture Books offer an engaging approach to reading <em>with</em> children that reinforces word recognition, spelling, pronunciation, comprehension, writing, drawing, dancing and critical thinking without missing a beat.

 With the addition of curriculum exercises specific to Spanish, Japanese, etc., Lyrics 4 Literacy Song Picture Books will also be of benefit to English Language Learners (ELL).
+<h2 class="text-center"> <strong>Song Picture Book Validation</strong></h2>

+<hr />

+<a href="http://www.sharingworld.com/wp-content/uploads/2016/03/Classroom-Evaluation.pdf" target="_blank">CLASSROOM EVALUATION - <em>Mixed Bag For Kids Of All Ages Song Picture Book</em></a>
+<h2></h2>
 <h2 style="text-align: center;">Enhanced Video Caption Technology:</h2>
 <h2 style="text-align: center;"><em>ReadSpeak Visible Language</em></h2>
 ReadSpeak Visible Language – a breakthrough caption technology – boosts literacy and language skills.
 During the flow of dialogue in films and videos, graphic spoken words emerge, one at a time, from the actor’s mouth.
 As viewers simultaneously see and hear each word, the “animated special effect” delivers stereo-sensory learning benefits.
-<h2 class="text-center"> <strong>Song Picture Book Validation</strong></h2>

-<hr />
-<p style="text-align: left;"><a href="http://www.sharingworld.com/wp-content/uploads/2016/03/Classroom-Evaluation.pdf" target="_blank">CLASSROOM EVALUATION - <em>Mixed Bag For Kids Of All Ages Song Picture Book</em></a></p>

-<h2></h2>
+<h2 class="text-center"></h2>
 <h2><strong>Visual Language Video Endorsements</strong></h2>

 <hr />